 A sulfa allergy is when you have an allergic reaction to drugs that contain sulfa.
-About 3 percent of people prescribed sulfa antibiotics will have an adverse reaction to them, according to one review.
-However, it’s estimated that of those who have an adverse reaction, only 3 percent are true allergic reactions.
+About of people prescribed sulfa antibiotics will have an adverse reaction to them, according to one review.
+However, it’s estimated that of those who have an adverse reaction, only are true allergic reactions.
 That means that number of people who experience an allergic reaction to sulfa is extremely low.

 Sulfa vs. sulfite allergy